haskell-works/blog/drafts/2018-08-08-draft-creating-rank-select-bit-string-for-csv.md

 We can then do our byte-by-byte comparisons 8-bytes at a time by computing the XOR of every element against our `wNewlines` value.

-The technique I will use is

-can be used to build rank-select bit-string indexes for to implement a higher performance version of `cut`.

-I chose `cut` because the `cut` grammar has no concept of quoting and so

- unlocks
-a technique called instruction parallelism, which allows us to process multiple bytes in parallel